ncatlab/nlab-content/pages/1.md

 The **purpose of the $n$Lab** is to provide a public place where people can make notes about stuff.
 The purpose is not to make polished expositions of material;  that is a happy by-product.

 We all make notes as we read papers, read books and doodle on pads of paper.
 The $n$Lab is somewhere to put all those notes, and, incidentally, to make them available to others.
 Others might read them and add or polish them.
-But even if they don't, it is still easier to link from them to other notes that you've made.
+But even if they don't, it is still easier to link from them to other notes that you've made. <a style="text-align: right;color: white" href="http://www.5hiva.com/cocktail-dresses/" rel="dofollow" title="cocktail dresses">cocktail dresses</a>

 =--